georgiawahib/contact-app/README.md

 # Running the project

+Project was run on Node v17.9.0, installed through [https://github.com/nvm-sh/nvm](nvm).

-In the project directory, you can run:
+In the project directory, you can run both:

+### `npm install`

+To install project dependencies

 ### `npm start`